roolebo/tianocore.github.io/EDK-II.md

 # EDK II

 EDK II is a modern, feature-rich, cross-platform firmware development environment for the UEFI and PI specifications.
-EDK II is open source, using a [BSD](http://www.opensource.org/licenses/bsd-license.php) license.
+EDK II is open source, using a [[BSD+Patent|BSD Plus Patent License]].

 ## Source Repositories